pasemes/pasemes.github.io/_posts/92017-05-20-was-tdd-ever-alive.md

 #The controversy: "TDD is dead.
 Long live testing"

-The David's post generated a lot of fuss.
-To the point that he, Kent Beck, and Martin Fowler discuss the subject in a live
+The David's posts and talks generated a lot of fuss.
+To the point that he, Kent Beck, and Martin Fowler discussed the subject in a live session to